 What’s Going On: Changes in sleep patterns happen throughout life and sleep often becomes less restful as you age.
 But finding yourself wide awake in the middle of the night is one of many common signs of menopause, sometimes accompanied by night sweats.

-What You Can Do: In addition to taking a natural supplement to curb hot flashes, you can set yourself up for a better night’s sleep by keeping the temperature on the cooler side, wearing breathable fabrics, and avoiding spicy foods or alcohol before bed.
+What You Can Do: In addition to taking a natural sleep supplement to get you to sleep as well as one to curb hot flashes, you can set yourself up for a better night’s sleep by keeping the temperature on the cooler side, wearing breathable fabrics, and avoiding spicy foods or alcohol before bed.

 Finding the burn you get from spin class or Pilates session lingering a bit longer than it used to?

-What You Can Do: Try short bursts of exercise to ensure you don’t overdo it, cut down on stimulants like coffee or alcohol, and choose a natural supplement such as Vitamin B (to supply energy) and magnesium to help muscles recover faster.
+What You Can Do: Try short bursts of exercise to ensure you don’t overdo it, cut down on stimulants like coffee or alcohol, and choose natural supplements such as vitamin B (to supply energy) and magnesium to help muscles recover faster.

 Weight Gain: The Shape Shifters